-Is not a separate branch, but is generated when 2 culvert pipes branches connect.
+Manhole is not a separate branch, but is generated when 2 culvert pipes branches connect.

 The check on manhole is made when type is culvert.
 If type_down also is a culvert, a manhole can be added.

-Switch to add manhole is : When diameter pipes is different, manhole is added automatically When diameter pipes is the same, the following switch is used.
+Switch to add manhole is : When diameter pipes is different, manhole is added automatically When diameter pipes are the same, the following switch is used.
 Slope X = 1 add manhole, Slope X = 0 no manhole

 A Boolean variable Manhole is defined.